H J Packer was the largest low-cost chocolate manufacturer in the world.

 Cavenham Foods, managed by James Goldsmith (1933 – 1997), gained control of Carsons in 1964.

-Goldsmith modernised the Carsons plant.
+Goldsmith rebuilt and modernised the Carsons plant.
 He then retired all of the Carsons chocolate lines except for liqueurs, the only sector of the market which was experiencing a growth in sales.
 The liqueur chocolate market was largely dominated by imported brands such as Lindt, Ringer, Rademaker and Trumpf.

 Carsons held over 29 percent of the liqueur chocolate market by 1966.
 This was achieved with minimal advertising.
 Instead Carson’s benefited from the advertising campaigns of spirits brands that were inside their chocolates; names such as Harvey’s Bristol Cream and Hennessey cognac.